Brijesh-Upadhaya/IDEs-testing/_episodes/05-intro-to-testing.md

 - Make testing easy to run (`make test`)
 - Make testing easy to analyze
     - Do not flood screen with pages of output in case everything runs OK
-    - Test with numerical tolerance (extremely annoying to compare digits by eye)
+    - Test floating point arithmetic with numerical tolerance (extremely annoying to compare digits by eye)